chainstream-io/evm-mcp-server/README.md

 1. Add new services in the appropriate file under `src/core/services/`
 2. Register new tools in `src/core/tools.ts`
 3. Register new resources in `src/core/resources.ts`
-4. Add new network support in `src/core/chains.ts`
+4. Add new network support in `src/core/chains.ts` (currently supports 32+ networks including Algen and Algen Layer2)
 5. To change server configuration, edit the hardcoded values in `src/server/http-server.ts` or `src/server/mcp-server.ts`

 ### Available Scripts